IQSS/dataverse/doc/release-notes/8452-multiple-collectionmode.md

 ### A small modification to the Social Science metadata block

-The metadata block update allows the field "collectionMode" to have multiple values and to support Controlled Vocabularies.
+The metadata block update allows the field "collectionMode" to have multiple values.

 For the upgrade instruction: